ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 We now have some inkling of what will happen if we ramp up from our "tiny planes" to our full 100-seat crazy plane, which is great.
 Unfortunately, drawing out these tree diagrams for planes with more passengers quickly becomes intractable.
 I'd be lying if I said I didn't while away certain hours of the evening drawing diagrams for 5- and 6-passenger planes, but even I don't even want to think about what the diagram for 100 passengers would look like. [ref]Especially considering that the 100-passenger diagram would have $2\super{99}$, or about _634 octillion_ branches to draw.[/ref]

 ##Simulating a Crazy Plane
-But here comes the good news: we don't _have_ to think about the 100-passenger diagram or calculate out all the ways in which passengers' choices might be mucked up by prior randomness.
+But here's the first of many bits of good news: we don't _have_ to think about the 100-passenger diagram or calculate out all the ways in which passengers' choices might be mucked up by prior randomness.
 Instead, we can move on to step 2 and let a little bit of code do that work for us.
 Here's just one way of turning this brainteaser into an easily repeatable function:

-[THINK ABOUT PASTING IN COMMENTS HERE AS WELL]
 	```python
 	import numpy as np